Specialized Internship Programs & Funds

 Unpaid / Low-paid Internship Funding Programs

-In collaboration with the Tarble Family Foundation and many alumni donors, The Aspire Program provides students with access to funding to offset the costs of completing unpaid or low-paid internships.
+Collaborating with the Tarble Family Foundation and many alumni donors, The Aspire Program provides students with access to funding to offset the costs of completing unpaid or low-paid internships.
 The largest fund, provided by the Tarble Family Foundation, provides an endowment to support experiential learning, including internships.
 The Ralph Tenuta Experiential Learning Fund assists students with offsetting costs for local experiences.

 These programs are designed so students can take full advantage of the learning and experience gained through valuable experiential learning opportunities.
-The gifts provide support up to $2,000 for eligible students who are working internships that closely match their career goals.
+The gifts provide support of up to $2,000 for eligible students who are working in internships that closely match their career goals.
 These gifts are available to students in all majors at the sophomore level and above.
 Students secure internships on their own.
 All internships are available for academic credit.

 Wiggan-Kenniebrew Experiential Learning Fund